yorickpeterse/zen-cms/ROADMAP.md

 ### 0.3 - June 2011

-* A working (although probably rough) plugin system to extend the inner parts of Zen.
-An example of a plugin would be something that allows the use of Akismet for comments rather than Defensio.
 * Website completely up and running. (!)
 * Translation system for the Javascript used in the backend
 * Documentation/Userguide online